Cristobal691/soc-home-lab/labs/network-traffic-ivestigation.md

 - UDP packets sent to multiple destinations
 - ICMP "Port Unreachable" responses observed
 - No handshake behavior (UDP is connectionless)
-- Port 68 likely open or filtered based on lack of ICMP error response.
+- Port 68 is likely open or filtered based on the lack of an ICMP error response.

 **Assessment:**